 I am working on a project to improve the design of electricity auctions.
 That project consists of two parts.
 In the first part, I work with my coauthor Nikita Koptyug (Research Institute of Industrial Economics) to develop a theoretical model to determine which equilibrium emerges in a uniform price auction as a function of the production capacities, the production costs and the minimum bid allowed by the auctioneer.

 In the second part of the project, I work with my coauthors Chloé le Coq (Stockholm School of Economics) and Maria Bigoni (Bologna University) to design a lab experiment to test those theoretical results.

 At NHH, I am working with Malin Arve, Mette Bjørndal, Endre Bjørndal and Gunnar S. Eskeland in a project that analyses the impact of Renewables Certificates of Origin on the competition in electricity markets.

 Currently, I am teaching the course ENE425 Sustainable Energy in the Master Energy, Natural Resources and the Environment at NHH.
 That course deals with the relation between renewable technology development, economic activity and sustainability.

 Previous teaching experience

-Previously, I also taught a course in Energy Economics in the joint Master program between the Norwegian University of Science and Technology and the Technical University of Berlin.
+Previously, I also taught a course in Energy Economics in the join Master program between the Norwegian University of Science and Technology and the Technical University of Berlin.
 That course covers the most salient topics in energy markets nowadays as the design of electricity auctions, the impact of transmission constraints on the competition, or the regulation of natural monopolies.